artemispados/artemispados.github.io/index.md

   * When living in Delray Beach, FL was selected to represent the USTA Florida section (one of the most competitive sections in the US) to play position #1 in a team competition against other sections throughout the United States
   * 4-1 record

+## Some Projects
+Spring 2020 (Grade 10)<br/> <a href="/papers/ArtemisPados_StanfordOHS_InSupportofMathematicalPlatonism.pdf">"In Support of Mathematical Platonism"</a> , *History and Philosophy of Science course, Stanford Online Highschool*
+* This research paper, as indicated by the title, is written as support to a Platonist view of Mathematics.
+In constructing my argument that this view is most appropriate, I deﬁne Mathematical Platonism against its close alternatives and analyze the underlying theses of its deﬁnition.
+I explore the assumptions, foundations, and implications of mathematics, how they aﬀect one’s larger metaphysics, and attempt to address the age-old question of whether abstract object exist.
+I investigate the views that counter Platonism, canvassing Intuitionism as it relates to the discussion, and ﬁnally attempt to refute the counterclaims using a Fregean manner.

 ## Computer Skills
 * Python